jrzimmerman/runway-react-interview/docs/spreadsheet-functions-techspec.md

 ### 2.1 New/Updated Modules

 - `src/utils/spreadsheet.ts`

   - Extend with **pure utilities** for formulas:
     - `parseCellAddress(label: string): { row: number; col: number } | null`.
     - `getCellLabel(row: number, col: number): string` (inverse of `parseCellAddress`).
     - `parseRange(range: string): Array<{ row: number; col: number }>`.
     - `evaluateFormula(formula: string, grid: string[][]): string`.
     - `evaluateFunction(name: string, args: string[], grid: string[][]): string`.
-    - `stripCurrencyFormatting(value: string): string` (to normalize pasted formatted currency and any formatted outputs when re-used in formulas).
   - All utilities remain framework-agnostic and side-effect free.

 - `src/components/Spreadsheet.tsx`

   - Extend evaluation logic so that the **displayed value** for each cell can differ from the raw value when that raw value is a formula.
   - Maintain additional transient state to drive the burn rate animation (e.g., which cells are currently "burning").
   - Provide a way for `Cell` components to access their **computed display value** (either via props or a selector function) without changing the underlying storage model.

 - `src/components/Cell.tsx`

   - Update to accept both the raw value and a **pre-computed display value**:
     - `value` (raw, stored string).
     - `displayValue` (already formatted/computed by `Spreadsheet`).